ioquatix/samovar/README.md

 #### Type Coercion

 It might make sense to enforce constraints at parse time.. or not.
-For example, if an option is given like '--count <int>' we should probably parse an integer?
+For example, if an option is given like `--count <int>` we should probably parse an integer?

 #### Multi-value Options

-Right now, options can take a single argument, e.g. '--count <int>'.
-Ideally, we support a specific sub-parser defined by the option, e.g. '--count <int...>' or '--tag <section> <tags...>'.
+Right now, options can take a single argument, e.g. `--count <int>`.
+Ideally, we support a specific sub-parser defined by the option, e.g. `--count <int...>` or `--tag <section> <tags...>`.
 These would map to specific parsers using `Samovar::One` and `Samovar::Many` internally.

 #### Global Options